grafana/grizzly/docs/content/configuration.md

   take precendence over contexts and will thus prevent access to your context configurations.

 Settings can be configured via Grizzly itself, using `grr config set`.
 They are stored in an OS specific location.
+You may need to create a directory for this manually in order to set config.
+For example, on Mac OSX, you may need to `mkdir -p "$HOME/Library/Application Support/grizzly"` in order for the config file `settings.yaml` to be written to the proper location.

 ## Grafana Itself